Kingston DataTraveler Exodia Review – 2025

 Asus F15 Notebook Test System

-In order to see performance of Exodia in other platforms, We have tested it with a different rig.
-This test system is a PC.
-We did not made all test but only FAT32 test in order to give a rough comparison idea.
+In order to see performance of Exodia in different platforms, We tested it with a different rig.
+This test system is a Desktop PC.
+We did not make all test but only FAT32 tests in order to give you a rough comparison idea.

 BrandMSI